staD020/png2prg/readme.md

 ## Multicolor Interlace Bitmap

-Experimental interlace support, you can supply one 320x200 multicolor image with max 4 colors per 8x8 pixel char per frame of which at least 2 are shared (the D021 and D800 colors).
+You can supply one 320x200 multicolor image with max 4 colors per 8x8 pixel char per frame of which at least 2 are shared (the D021 and D800 colors).

 Or supply both frames in regular koala specs (-interlace flag required).
 When making screenshots in vice, please disable the d016 pixel shift manually.